dmerejkowsky/blog/content/en/post/0056-additions-to-how-to-prepare-a-talk-by-gary-bernhardt.md

 By using this, you won't have to point to things at the screen with your hand, and you won't have to go back to your computer every time you need to switch to the next slide.
 This will help you achieve a more steady flow.

-# Rehearsal

-After you've done enough repetitions to have a talk _you_ like, and before the actual event, I suggest you do at least two rehearsals with some team mates.
+# How to get feedback on the slides

+Once you've done all the repetitions by yourself and you are confident your talk won't change much, it's time to get feedback on your slides.
+I recommend using something like Google Docs so you can quickly gather comments on both the text and design of the slides.

+Next comes the time to rehearse your talk in front of a live audience - you can use your team mates for that :)

-## First rehearsal
+# First rehearsal

-### Preparation
+## Preparation

 * Book a room for about twice the expected time of your talk.
 * Make sure each slide is numbered.
 * Ask each participant to come with pen and paper.

-### Talk itself
+## Talk itself

 Give the talk as you would in front of a live audience.
 Assume your team mates know almost nothing about what you are talking about and who you are.